 - Higher levels of motivation from employees and overall job satisfaction.

 When employers consult their employees regarding health and safety, including risk assessments, it can result in:

-- A healthier as well as a safer workplace as employees can identify hazards, assess the risk, and develop efficient ways through which risks can be controlled or removed.
+- A healthier as well as a safer workplace as employees can identify hazards, assess the risk, and develop efficient ways through which the risk is mitigated.

 - Improved decisions regarding health and safety as they are based on input as well as experience of a variety of people.

 - Stronger commitment towards implementation of decisions and/or actions as employees were previously actively involved in reaching such decisions.

 - Greater cooperation as well as trust as employers and employees have consistent communication.

 Employers must consult employees, or Health and Safety Representatives regarding some of the following:

 - When measures are introduced that may affect the health and safety of employees.

 - Arrangements involved with having competent persons help with compliance towards health and safety laws.

 - Information on risks and dangers that arise form their work, the measures to reduce and eliminate these risks, and what employees can do if they are exposed to risks.